upmc-enterprises/kubeadm-aws/README.md

 At this point, the cluster is ready to use.

+## Run a Pod

-To schedule pods via Milpa, you have to add an annotation:
+To schedule pods via Milpa, you have to add an annotation to select the correct node:

     ubuntu@ip-10-0-100-66:~$ kubectl run nginx --image=nginx --overrides='{"apiVersion": "apps/v1", "spec":{ "template":{ "metadata": { "annotations":{"kubernetes.io/target-runtime":"kiyot"} }, "spec": { "nodeSelector": {"kubernetes.io/role": "milpa-worker"} } } } }'